bandprotocol/band/docs/band/tcr.md

 # Token-Curated Registry

 ::: warning DEPRECATED
 Token-Curated Registry is a concept from Band Protocol's previous iteration.
-The current version focuses primarily on Token-Curated Datasources mechanic.
+Current protocol's design focuses primarily on Token-Curated Datasources mechanic.
 :::

 [Token Curated Registry (TCR)](https://medium.com/@ilovebagels/token-curated-registries-1-0-61a232f8dac7) is a method for a community to collectively curate a list of data directly.
 It is suitable for curating a more relatively subjective information in the form of list that requires community-wide opinion.